 My Nonprofit Reviews

-Review for Afghan Child Project, Anchorage, AK, USA
+Review for Afghan Child Project, Ashland, OR, USA

 A former 100% scholarship kid, I routinely contribute to the schools that forty years ago gave me a chance at higher education.
 But when considering other charities I ask:

 --does the charity have personal meaning for me?